kevgo/text-runner/README.md

 * __evergreen tutorials:__
   Broken tutorials suck.
-  Tutorial Runner enforces that your tutorials always work, every time you change anything in either the described product or its documentation.
+  Tutorial Runner enforces that your tutorials always describe how the product works, every time you change anything in either the described product or its documentation.

 * __change management and [semantic versioning](http://semver.org):__